umd-lib/wstrack/server/README.md

 * /ping - Used for Kubernetes application health checks
 * /track - Used by the "wstrack" client to update workstation status
-* /availability - Used to report workstation availability
+* /availability - Used to report workstation availability, by location